 This creates what might be called the China Drone Paradox.
 China dominates global drone manufacturing through DJI, yet simultaneously imposes some of the world's tightest drone regulations on its own citizens.
 The tension is between commercial and industrial applications (which the government actively promotes under the banner of the "low-altitude economy") and consumer and recreational use (which is increasingly restricted).

-The low-altitude economy — encompassing UAVs, eVTOL aircraft, and drone delivery — is valued at a projected CNY 3.5 trillion ($510 billion) by 2035.
-It is a national priority sector.
-Yet the consumer side of the same technology is being systematically restricted.
+The low-altitude economy, encompassing UAVs, eVTOL aircraft, and drone delivery, is a national priority sector in Chinese policy.
+Yet the consumer side of the same technology is being restricted more aggressively in sensitive cities and contexts.

 For DJI, the paradox is acute: the company's home market is becoming less hospitable even as it dominates globally.
 The Beijing ban hits differently than the FCC ruling.
 When the US restricts DJI, it hurts sales.
 When China restricts drones, it signals a domestic environment that is skeptical of the consumer technology DJI was built on.